 Investment Management Explained

 Wealthfront manages investments on its clients' behalf.
-The firm designs model portfolios and assigns one of those models to an account largely based on risk tolerance and the account type (tax-advantaged or regular investment account).
+The firm designs model portfolios and assigns one of those models to an account largely based on risk tolerance and the account type (retirement, college savings, tax-advantaged or regular investment account).

 Specific investment management services include the investing of initial contributions, new deposits, and dividends in the portfolio; rebalancing to maintain appropriate asset allocation; and implementation of its tax-loss harvesting strategy.
 So, after making the decision to work with Wealthfront and responding to a short series of questions, an investor doesn't have to make any other investment moves.